Seated with Christ in Heavenly Places (Eph. 1 v 20-23, 2 v 6-10).

 We are heading for a new world order with one amalgamated religion except who will be its supreme god-like leader (Rev. 14).
 It will only be unified in worshipping mankind’s version of God that is not a life giving creator but a life-threatening one that you have to appease.

 It is the opposite of the true Father-God who loves and gives a new eternal life to all who love His promised Saviour as their redeemer.
-He is omniscient: His tests of man’s obedience do not change with every wind of fashion (Job 19 v Eph.
+God is omniscient: His tests of man’s obedience do not change with every wind of fashion (Job 19 v Eph.
 4 v 12-16).
-Salvation is based solely on your acceptance of His love and your attitude to Jesus as your Lord and Saviour (Ps.
-86 v 5-13, Eph.
-2 v 4-10, 3 v 20, 1 Pt.
-1 v 2 v 1-8).
-Finding God is humbling but very exciting.

 They compromise between being good or bad by hiding their sins and weaknesses under a facade of good works (Gen. 3 v 11-13, Mt.
 23 v 28-35, Jn.
 9 v 16-34).
 Their religious rights lawyers justify their free will to do as they please in their independent kingdom by imposing endless laws.

-The self-justified the believe the lie of their religious spirits that one day they will evolve into angels playing harps in the clouds but those on bail are not freed from sin and judgement.
+The self-justified believe the lie of their religious spirits.
+Gnostics think one day they will evolve into angels playing harps in the clouds.
 They do not progress into immortals but become carnal degenerates (Rom.
 1 v 16-32).

 Our inherited, independent, God-defying life is guilty of unpardonable rebellion (Mt.
 22 v 4-7.
 Lk.
 20 v 9-20).
 It cannot be forgiven.
 Only those whose sin is covered by Jesus dying in their place (Jn.
 1 v 10-14, 29-32, Heb.
 9 v 22-28) will gain his holy resurrected life (Heb.
 10 v 14-25).